PyroJayxX/OmniJuris/README.md

 > Note: This project is a work in progress.

 OmniJuris is a full-stack retrieval-augmented generation system over Philippine jurisprudence, built on the **Philippine OmniCorpus** dataset (Ramos, 2024).
-Powered by BGE-M3 embeddings, ChromaDB vector search, cross-encoder reranking, and a locally-hosted Gemma2 27B LLM.
+Powered by BGE-M3 embeddings, ChromaDB vector search, cross-encoder reranking, and a locally-hosted Gemma2 27B LLM via ollama.

 ## Stack